ESMCI/visualCaseGen/README.md

 # visualCaseGen - Quickstart

 ## 0. Prerequisites:
-Make sure that you have Jupyter Notebook installed and CESM ported.
-Below instructions are for Mac/Linux users.
+Make sure that you have the following packages installed and CESM ported.
+Note: Below instructions are for Mac/Linux users.
+- Jupyter**Lab**, ipywidgets, PyYAML

 ## 1. Installation:
 Check out the specific CESM version that includes visualCaseGen by running the following commands in a terminal: